 The Art of the Cocktail

-February 11, 2019by Rachel Jimenez
+February 11, 2019by Becky Sowemimo

 It’s impressive, when you learn to make artful cocktails; the alluring and endless choices in combining spirits and mixers, the gorgeous and lush garnish, the color and flavor profiles that rest in the glass.
 Great drinks start with understanding the elements of mixology, and using those elements artfully to delight your friends, coworkers, family and other guests.
 Want a crash course in making inspired drinks?
 Say no more, fam.
 Here is what you need to know to make cocktails that delight: